Programmatic Reward Design by Example: Programmatic Reward Design by Example

-Intuitively, the PRDBE problem searches for an $l^*$ such that $\pi_{l^*}$ matches the expert policy.
 However, solving the PRDBE problem requires addressing the following challenges: \textit{a) the set of solutions to the PRD problem may not contain a satisfying solution $l^*$ for PRDBE, and b) the sketch may not be differentiable w.r.t the holes}.
-In other words, there may not exist a perfect solution to the PRDBE problem and the {gradient-based optimization} may not be readily applicable to PRDBE.
+In other words, there may not exist a perfect solution to the PRDBE problem and \zwcchange{existing neural network training routine}{gradient-based optimizations}\li{do you just mean gradient-based optimization?} may not be readily applicable to PRDBE.
 To overcome these issues, we propose a learning framework with a relaxed objective.